King's Quest IV: Plot

-Picking up immediately where King's Quest III: To Heir Is Human left off, as King Graham tosses his children his adventure's cap, he suffers a massive heart attack and is left on his death bed.
-The devastated Princess Rosella is contacted via the Magic Mirror by the good fairy Genesta in the faraway land of Tamir who reveals the existence of a magic fruit that can heal King Graham in exchange for Rosella helping Genesta.
+Picking up immediately where King's Quest III: To Heir Is Human left off, as King Graham tosses his children his adventure's cap, he suffers a heart attack and is left on his death bed.
+The devastated Princess Rosella is contacted via the Magic Mirror by the good fairy Genesta in the faraway land of Tamir, who reveals the existence of a magic fruit that can heal King Graham in exchange for Rosella helping Genesta.
 Rosella agrees and is teleported to the fairy kingdom of Tamir.
-The realm's ruler, Queen Genesta, reveals that her archenemy, the evil fairy Lolotte, has stolen her talisman without which Genesta will die in twenty-four hours.
+The realm's ruler, Queen Genesta, reveals that her archenemy, the evil fairy Lolotte, has stolen her talisman, without which Genesta will die in twenty-four hours.
 Additionally, without the talisman, Genesta lacks the power to return Rosella to Daventry.
 Rosella agrees to undertake a quest for both the talisman and the magic fruit and goes out undercover, dressed as a peasant girl.

 Rosella manages to find the fruit, traversing a dangerous underground passage and swamp, but is captured in Queen Lolotte's perilous mountains and imprisoned in her castle.
-The witch demands that Rosella undertake three tasks for her in order for Rosella to earn her freedom and a big reward.
-Rosella reluctantly agrees and captures a unicorn, steals the golden hen and recovers Pandora's Box for Lolotte who intends to use the items to increase her evil power and influence.
+The witch demands that Rosella undertake three tasks for her in order to earn her freedom and a big reward.
+Rosella reluctantly agrees and captures a unicorn, steals the golden hen, and recovers Pandora's Box for Lolotte, who intends to use the items to increase her evil power and influence.
 Lolotte reveals that her hideous and deformed son Edgar has fallen in love with Rosella and she intends for them to marry, trapping Rosella and condemning King Graham and Genesta to death.
 However, a sympathetic Edgar helps Rosella escape and she slays Lolotte with Cupid's bow.
-Rosella recovers the talisman, the hen and Pandora's Box and rescues the unicorn.
-In order to keep Pandora's Box from being used for evil again, Rosella returns it to its tomb and seals the entrance so that no one else can ever enter.
+Rosella recovers the talisman, the hen, and Pandora's Box and rescues the unicorn.
+To keep Pandora's Box from being used for evil again, Rosella returns it to its tomb and seals the entrance so that no one else can ever enter.

 Rosella returns the talisman and the hen to Genesta, saving her life.
-As a reward for his help and kindness, Genesta transforms Edgar into a handsome young man, but Rosella rejects Edgar's marriage proposal although she expresses hope that they will meet again someday.
+As a reward for his help and kindness, Genesta transforms Edgar into a handsome young man.
+Rosella rejects Edgar's marriage proposal, although she expresses hope that they will meet again someday.
 Rosella is teleported back to Daventry where the fruit heals King Graham, much to the joy of his family.

-Although Rosella's primary quest is to retrieve the magic fruit needed to save King Graham, it is possible to return to Daventry without completing this task, but this leads to a tragic alternate ending to the game where Rosella returns to Daventry in time to witness her father passing away instead of saving his life.
-A second alternate ending exists where if Rosella is caught after escaping from her room, she will be forced to marry Edgar and spend the rest of her life in Tamir.
+Although Rosella's primary quest is to retrieve the magic fruit needed to save King Graham, it is possible to return to Daventry without completing this task, but this leads to a tragic alternate ending to the game where Rosella returns in time to witness her father die.
+A second alternate ending exists where, if Rosella is caught after escaping from her room, she will be forced to marry Edgar and spend the rest of her life in Tamir.
 Winning the game will not resolve all storylines, although that will be the goal in the sequels.